Wailuku River State Park

 Waiānuenue (Rainbow Falls)

-Getting to the Trailhead: From Hwy 11, get to Hilo and Hwy 19, cross the steel bridge and turn onto Waianuenue Ave. / Hwy 200.
+Trailhead: From Hwy 11, get to Hilo and Hwy 19, cross the steel bridge and turn onto Waianuenue Ave. / Hwy 200.
 Continue 1.5 miles, keep right on Waianuenue Ave. where Hwy 200 veers left.
 Shortly thereafter, turn right on Rainbow Drive and continue to Rainbow Falls parking lot on the right.
-To find Boiling Pots and Pe'epe'e Falls, continue on Rainbow Drive and turn right on Pe’epe’e Falls St. Just past the bridge on the west side of the road, locate the unoffical trail to Wai'ale Falls and beyond.
+To find Boiling Pots and Pe'epe'e Falls, continue on Rainbow Drive and turn right on Pe’epe’e Falls St.

-The Hike: Viewing Waiānuenue only requires parking in the area described above and walking a few yards.
+Hike: Viewing Waiānuenue only requires parking in the area described above and walking around the area.
+There is a short trail to the left of the falls that travels to a large banyan tree near the top of the falls.
 The overlook for Boiling Pots is also very easy to reach.
 If you choose to visit the river itself, there are no maintained trails and flash floods can be very dangerous.
 People die here every year.
-There is also an overgrown trail to Wai'ale Falls that departs from the edge of the bridge described above.
-Follow the short trail and watch out for flash flooding.
-This trail is not official nor is it maintained in any way.
 Use your judgment.